instructor-ai/instructor/docs/concepts/models.md

 ## Optional Values

-If we use `Optional` and `default`, they will be considered not required when sent to the language model
+If we use `Optional` and `default`, they will be considered not required when sent to the language model.

 ```python
 from pydantic import BaseModel, Field